zhwa/mlir-example/book/Chapter-12-Transformer.md

 The operation takes input tensor, gamma/beta parameters, and returns normalized output with the same shape as input.
 This follows Chapter 11's tensor-first architecture pattern.

 **Lowering to Linalg**.
-Layer normalization lowers to a sequence of tensor-based Linalg operations combining reductions and element-wise computations.
-Following Chapter 11's tensor-first pattern, we use `tensor::EmptyOp` for outputs, linalg ops that return tensors, and `replaceOp` instead of `eraseOp`:
+Layer normalization lowers to a sequence of tensor-based Linalg operations combining reductions and element-wise computations:

 ```cpp
 // src/TransformerPasses.cpp